An architectural installation by collaborators Julia Heslop & Ed Wainwright.

 About the Exploding Collage Season

-Exploding Collage is a season of exhibitions at the Hatton Gallery inspired by the idea that Kurt Schwitters’ Merz Barn Wall – on permanent display in the Hatton Gallery – is a work of genre exploding collage practice, applying Schwitters’ collage technique on an architectural scale.
+Exploding Collage was a season of exhibitions at the Hatton Gallery inspired by the idea that Kurt Schwitters’ Merz Barn Wall – on permanent display in the Hatton Gallery – is a work of genre exploding collage practice, applying Schwitters’ collage technique on an architectural scale.

 Each exhibition in the Exploding Collage season explores how avant-garde artists of the early twentieth century expanded the notion of collage into immersive, often ephemeral, formats, with an emphasis on those whose radical practice has led to their contribution being less recognised in canonical histories of the medium.
-The exhibitions include, Exploding Collage, Gathering, and The Loud and the Soft Speakers.
+The exhibitions included, Exploding Collage, Gathering, and The Loud and the Soft Speakers.